 I was shocked by her comment.
 I don’t even know her.
 When I got out of class, I was so upset I didn’t even have lunch.
-I decided to stay back and practiced at the studio.
+I decided to stay and practice at the studio.

 Hmm, I am not cut out for this?
 I will show her.